xainaz/COLING-Datasets/README.md

 ## TriviaQA Dataset Access

-**TriviaQA** is a large-scale, distantly supervised challenge dataset for reading comprehension.
+**TriviaQA** is a reading comprehension dataset containing over **650K** question-answer-evidence **triples**.
+TriviaQA includes **95K** question-answer pairs authored by trivia enthusiasts and independently gathered evidence documents, **six** per question on average, that provide high quality distant supervision for answering the questions.

 ### Steps to Access the Dataset